9ands/django-render-static/README.md

 # Django Render Static
 ### A simple static site renderer for django projects using vanilla urlpatterns

+This method is a good starting point if you are looking for a "base" functionality.
+It is easy to understand and adapt for your own projects.

-This isn't a Python package yet.
+Please note, this isn't a Python package yet.
 It is a Django app that can be "installed" by placing `render_static` to the project base directory.

 `requests` is required.